 I arrive around 1 pm on Gili Air.
 From the port, many locals will try to convince you to ride the carriage to your hotel.
 I don’t feel comfortable with that, especially when animals are involved.
 As long as I can walk, I will.
 And that I did.
 My accommodation was 10 minutes away from the port anyway.
 The downside was that the sidewalk was broken here and there, which made it a bit hard to carry my luggage, but not impossible.

-The island is small, and you can basically walk around it, or rent a bike for 50k IDR for a couple of hours. it was 100k IDR for the entire day.
+The island is small, and you can basically walk around it or rent a bike for 50k IDR for a couple of hours. it was 100k IDR for the entire day.
 Although it sounds lovely, at midday it was so hot, I couldn’t stand the sun anymore.

-I stayed at Lucky’s Bungalows and it was perfect.
+I stayed at Lucky’s Bungalows, and it was perfect.
 Budget-friendly and awesome!
-You can find them on Airbnb they are right on the beach.
+You can find them on Airbnb.
+They are right on the beach.
 You could just live on the beach for 1 week.
 It’s truly paradise.
 And this part of the island has the best view of the sunset.

 So after you arrive, you will want to take a shower, relax by the pool, and in the late afternoon rent a bike and go round the island.
-I was too tired and the sun was burning so bad, I could get out of the shades.
+I was too tired, and the sun was burning so bad I could get out of the shades.

 The Gili islands are a popular vacation place for Europeans, Australians and Americans.
-That’s why it’s easy to find a variety of restaurants, but western food will always be pricey compared to the local one.
-If you look for a local Warung and eat the local food, you will pay for around 50k IDR (~3 Eur).
-If you choose international food, prepare to pay for a meal around 9 Euros.
+That’s why it’s easy to find a variety of restaurants, but Western food will always be pricey compared to the local one.
+If you look for a local Warung and eat the local food, you will pay around 50k IDR (~3 Eur).
+If you choose international food, prepare to pay for a meal of around 9 Euros.

 Day 2 – Snorkelling around the Gili islands

 We had to be ready at 9 am for the trip.
 We got back at around 2 pm.
-The trip cost was 100k IDR (~6 Eur), including snorkelling equipment, but it did not include lunch.
+The trip cost was 100k IDR (~6 Eur), including snorkelling gear, but it did not include lunch.

 They have a map to show you the snorkelling places, and I think they know the best.
 You go around the Gili islands, finding the best places to snorkel.
 I saw amazing colourful

 The last place was full of beautiful banks of fish, but there was trash floating on the water.
-It made me a bit sick and I had to get out of the water fast.
+It made me a bit sick, and I had to get out of the water fast.